Visit Dumbarton House with Your School

 Parthenon to Portico: What does America have in common with Ancient Greece?
 Students learn how America was influenced by this great civilization by comparing Classical Greek and American ideals of government, art, and architecture.
 Using a supplemental activity packet and elements of Classical Greek architecture and their own imagination, students can design a public structure.
 Length: 1 hour.
 Grades 3-8.

 Changing City: Tobacco, Transportation, and Georgetown: Delve into the founding of Washington DC through the port of Georgetown and its undeniable ties to the tobacco industry.
 Using primary sources, uncover the links between the tobacco trade, money, city growth and enslavement in this urban setting.
 Learn about the people who lived and worked in Georgetown and depended on trade from the perspective of three historic sites: Tudor Place, Dumbarton House and Georgetown Heritage.
 Length: 1 hour.
 Grades 3-5.

 Homeschool Groups and Learning Pods

-Dumbarton House offers a number of homeschool programs if requested one month in advance.
+Dumbarton House offers a number of homeschool programs if requested two weeks in advance.
 These programs cover various seasonal topics about life in the early capital city.
 Programs include:

 - School and Fun: What was life like for children in the Federal period?